 - Because the OMS was initially a secret order, people conclude (without any evidence) that it ‘must’ have been masonic in nature.

-Masonic historians are normally keen to highlight historical figures who were members of their organisation, but they themselves generally debunk the idea that Zinzendorf was a Freemason.
+Masonic historians are normally keen to highlight historical figures who were members of their organisation, but they themselves acknowledge that Count Zinzendorf was not a freemason.